andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash.md

 ## General

-Place that button to wall, and event would be added into Google sheet or calendar, or you can use [IFTTT Maker](https://ifttt.com/maker_webhooks).
+Place that button on wall, and event would be added into Google sheet or calendar, or you can use [IFTTT](https://ifttt.com).

-Your children would like it and it helps to do something regularily.
+Your children would like it and it helps to keep doing something regularily.

-And even for adults is easer to press button that to search for an app in your phone.
+And even for adults it is easer to press button that to search for an app in your phone.

 ## Solution

-In my opinion tha
+In my opinion the
 [amazon dash](https://www.amazon.com/b/?ie=UTF8&node=10667898011)
 is the cheapest and simplest solution.

-They even sale the from time to time for $0.99.
+They even sale them from time to time for $0.99.

-But regular $5 is very-very cheap.
+And regular $5 is very-very cheap.
 In China [aliexpress](https://www.aliexpress.com) you can buy ESP8266 for $2 or NodeMCU for $4,
 but also you would need case, button, batter, LED, couple of hours with soldering iron and couple of hours to assemble and debug your firmware..